Coronavirus: Hope to shorten time to test samples, says NIV director

-The Indian Council of Medical Research National Institute of Virology (ICMR-NIV) has completed tests on 19 samples and ruled out the presence of the 2019 novel coronavirus so far.
+The Indian Council of Medical Research National Institute of Virology (ICMR-NIV) has completed tests on 19 samples so far and ruled out the presence of the 2019 novel coronavirus.
 ICMR officials told The Indian Express that a total of 20 samples have been received.
 On Monday, six samples were sent to NIV of which five have tested negative and one sample is still in the process of testing, highly placed officials in the ICMR said.

 When contacted, Dr Priya Abraham, who recently took charge as the new director of ICMR-NIV, told The Indian Express that they hoped to shorten the time taken for testing suspected samples for novel coronavirus from six hours to three hours.
 “Presently we are performing conventional PCRs and are awaiting the specific probes from abroad,” she said .
 “We have been uploading the reports within 12-18 hours so far given that the samples arrive all through the day,” Dr Abraham said.